vivekdongare81/vivekdongare81/README.md

 ### 🏆 GitHub Trophies
 [![trophy](https://github-profile-trophy.vercel.app/?username=vivekdongare81)](https://github.com/vivekdongare81)

-### 🌟 GitHub Streak
+### 🔥 GitHub Streak
 [![GitHub Streak](https://streak-stats.demolab.com/?user=vivekdongare81)](https://git.io/streak-stats)

 ---

-With a blend of passion for coding and enthusiasm for learning, I am eager to take on exciting challenges and contribute meaningfully to the tech world.
-Feel free to explore my projects and connect with me.
-Let's create something awesome together! 🚀
+✨ With a blend of passion for coding and enthusiasm for learning, I am eager to take on exciting challenges and contribute meaningfully to the tech world.
+Feel free to explore my projects and connect with me. **Let's create something awesome together!** 🚀